24th Expeditionary Reconnaissance Squadron: B-29 Superfortress operations against Japan

-Constituted in spring 1944 as a B-29 Superfortress very heavy bombardment squadron.
-When training was completed moved to North Field Tinianin the Mariana Islands of the Central Pacific Area in January 1945 and assigned to XXI Bomber Command, Twentieth Air Force.
-Its mission was the strategic bombardment of the Japanese Home Islands and the destruction of its war-making capability.
+Constituted in the spring of 1944 as a very heavy bombardment squadron equipped with B-29 Superfortresses, the unit completed its training and was relocated to North Field on Tinian in the Mariana Islands of the Central Pacific Area in January 1945.
+There, it was assigned to the XXI Bomber Command of the Twentieth Air Force.
+Its primary mission was to conduct strategic bombardment campaigns against the Japanese Home Islands and to cripple Japan’s war-making capabilities.

-Flew "shakedown" missions against Japanese targets on Moen Island, Truk, and other points in the Carolines and Marianas.
-The squadron began combat missions over Japan on 25 February 1945 with a firebombing mission over Northeast Tokyo.
-The squadron continued to participate in wide area firebombing attack, but the first ten-day blitz resulting in the Army Air Forces running out of incendiary bombs.
-Until then the squadron flew conventional strategic bombing missions using high explosive bombs.
+Initially, the squadron carried out "shakedown" missions targeting Japanese-held locations such as Moen Island, Truk, and other sites in the Carolines and Marianas.
+The combat phase began on 25 February 1945, with a firebombing raid over Northeast Tokyo.
+The squadron participated in extensive firebombing campaigns, but during the first ten days of relentless bombing, the Army Air Forces exhausted their supply of incendiary bombs.
+Until then, the squadron had been conducting conventional strategic bombing runs using high-explosive bombs.

-The squadron continued attacking urban areas with incendiary raids until the end of the war in August 1945, attacking major Japanese cities, causing massive destruction of urbanized areas.
-Also conducted raids against strategic objectives, bombing aircraft factories, chemical plants, oil refineries, and other targets in Japan.
-The squadron flew its last combat missions on 14 August when hostilities ended.
-Afterwards, its B 29s carried relief supplies to Allied prisoner of war camps in Japan and Manchuria.
+Throughout the remainder of the war, the squadron continued urban area incendiary raids, inflicting massive destruction on Japanese cities.
+It also targeted strategic military objectives, including aircraft factories, chemical plants, and oil refineries.
+The squadron flew its final combat missions on August 14, 1945, coinciding with the end of hostilities.
+Following the cessation of fighting, its B-29s were used to deliver relief supplies to Allied prisoners of war in Japan and Manchuria.

-Squadron remained in Western Pacific, assigned to Twentieth Air Force on Okinawa.
-Maintained as a strategic bombardment squadron until inactivated due to budget reductions in late 1948.
-Some aircraft scrapped on Tinian; others flown to storage depots in the United States.
+After the war, the squadron remained stationed in the Western Pacific, assigned to the Twentieth Air Force on Okinawa.
+It was maintained as a strategic bombardment unit until late 1948, when it was inactivated due to budget reductions.
+Some of its aircraft were scrapped on Tinian, while others were flown to storage depots in the United States.